chrisdarcy98/Final-Project/README.md

 ## Distribtuion of Work
 + Sam
-  -
-  -
+  - Shop/ various traits of shooters
 + Chris
-  - Main game functioning
-  -
+  - Progress of ducks across screen and background graphics
-+ Sam
++ Keegan
-  - Main game functioning
-  - If finished, work on mini game or tie break
+  - Collision of duck and bullet
+  - Adding to overall score/coins
 + Abby
-  - Graphics

-Final Project Sketch
+  - Shooting of gun and projectile of bullet

 Objective: Create a classic Nintendo skeet shooter game